saramoohead/takeaway-challenge/README.md

   * However, if your Takeaway is loaded into IRB and the order is placed, the text should actually be sent

 * A free account on Twilio will only allow you to send texts to "verified" numbers.
 Use your mobile phone number, don't worry about the customer's mobile phone.
-* Finally submit a pull request before Monday at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday at 9am

 **Note: We are looking for good OO design and programming!
 Remember the Single Responsibility and Dependency Injection/Inversion principles!**